fourier-space/Computing-2-Applications/README.md

 #### Game Module – API
 * **Passing:** Documents an API for a Javascript module.
+* **Excellent:**
   * Has a suitable range of functions relevant to the domain at hand.
   * The functions are documented primarily in terms of their domain rather than their implementation.
   * API is clear to follow and understand.
   * Appropriate function signatures, e.g. parameters, order, and return types.
   * Good use of the tooling (jsdoc)

 #### Game Module – Implementation
 * **Passing:** API is implemented in code as described.
+* **Excellent:**
   * Implementation is efficiently coded.
   * Implementation is mostly free of bugs.
   * Functions in the game module are pure functions.
   * Appropriate use of functional patterns, e.g composition, map, filter, reduce, partial application, recursion, etc.
   * Javascript source code passes linter (jslint) without error.

 #### Unit Tests – Specification
 * **Passing:** Define a set of tests relevant to the domain at hand.
+* **Excellent:**
   * Define a Suitable range of tests.
 These can be limited to one aspect, e.g. the win condtion or the the response to a move.
   * Tests are for behaviour rather than implementation.
   * Descriptors for tests are well written, e.g. making use of the Given..When..Then triple where appropriate.

 #### Unit Tests – Implementation
 * **Passing:** Tests are implemented as specified to examine the module under test.
+* **Excellent:**
   * Tests are not a re-implementation of the code under test.
   * Tests fail in a way that provides useful context to identify the bug.
   * Test failure modes should be reachable with some particular failing implementation. *"Never trust a test you haven't seen fail."*

 #### Web Application
 * **Passing:** Provides a web browser based user interface for the chosen game.
+* **Excellent:**
   * User interface is clean and intuitive.
   * Follows accessibility guidelines.
 (E.g. with attention to semantic markup, keyboard access, contrast and colour-blindness, etc. – Use the audit tools to identify issues)
   * Handles an Ajax interaction with the server using promises.
   * Project separates structural (html), styling (css), and behavioural (javascript) code.

 Components will be marked as:
 |  |  |